onosson/UM_Discussion_Group/README.md

 ---

-# Agenda, April 6:
+# Upcoming meeting on April 6th

-This meeting will focus on a number of smaller topics involving R coding.
-Selection of topics is currently preliminary, but may include:
+This meeting will focus on a number of advance and/or focused topics involving R. Selection of topics is currently preliminary, but may tentatively include:

+* good practice in managing your projects, including R scripts etc.
 * writing custom functions
-* good practice in managing your scripts and projects
+* reporting statistical results
-* TBA
+* etc.

 ---